Deciding to give a baby or child up for adoption

 Where can I get help to make the decision?

-No-one should pressure you to make a decision.
-Only give consent to adoption when you are completely sure you are making the best decision for you and the child.
+No one should pressure you to make a decision.
+You should only consent to adoption when you are completely sure you are making the best decision for you and your child.

 You can also get support and information from: